-- Careers Quality Mark
+- Careers Quality Mark Gold

 - Communication School Award

-- Makaton Friendly School

 - Move school

-- Forrest School status via Abbots Parish Eco Schools

 We use the Ofsted framework as a basis for a robust system of self-evaluation.
 We have in place a School Improvement Plan (SIP) that is prepared in discussion with staff and governors.
 Our Priority Action Plan for SIP includes the following areas: